JGSquared/374Project/README.md

 	MethodDesignParser, respectively.
 The <Key, Value> pairs that should be expected in this implementation are defined in MORE INFO.
 	Lastly, this implementation will not generate a PNG file.
 Rather, it will only generate a code file specified in fileIn of properties.txt. fileIn should have the extension ".sd".

+	In Milestone 5, DotGraphDesign must have IPatternDetectors registered, much like IGraphCode.
+Calling useDefaultPatternDetectors() will use all of our default implementations of IPatternDetector.

 ### MORE INFO ###